"He possesses gravitas and intellect, which are of tremendous benefit to all his clients"Legal 500, 2017

 In January 2016, Ifeanyi delivered a four-day training workshop in Abuja to members of the Nigerian judiciary in child rights, as part of the Bar Human Rights Committee which partnered with Coram Children’s Legal Centre and UNICEF.

 He has provided ‘Know Your Rights’ workshops to community groups and schools, he is a mentor for young people at the Amos Bursary and Kick It Out, he has also worked with Dianne Abbott MP’s London Schools and the Black Child (‘LSBC’) initiative and was a speaker at the 10 year anniversary conference.
-Ifeanyi is involved with StopWatch action group, and sits on Release’s stop and search steering group.
+Ifeanyi has been involved with StopWatch action group, and was on Release’s stop and search steering group.